ericprice3678/cloudops-docker-training/session1-docker-basic-usage/synopsis.md

 6. You can also use `docker exec` to execute commands on a running container.
     - e.g. run `docker exec -it $Container_ID bash` to open an interactive bash shell on the container.
 7. Kill your container with `docker kill`
+8. To terminate/delete all stopped containers run `docker container prune`

 ### 4. Run an nginx container with volume mapping